What is Complex Post-Traumatic Stress Disorder (C-PTSD)?

 While both PTSD and C-PTSD arise from traumatic experiences, several key differences distinguish these two conditions:

-Nature of Trauma:
+Nature of Trauma

 PTSD: Often results from a single, short-term traumatic event such as a car accident, natural disaster, or assault.